yui-mhcp/yui-mhcp/README.md

 </h2>

-- 👋 Hi, I’m @yui-mhcp
+- 👋 Hi, I’m @yui-mhcp ! :yum:
 - 👀 I’m interested in practical usage of Artificial Intelligence (and more specifically Deep Learning)
 - 🌱 I’m currently learning Computer Sciences
-- 💞️ I’m looking to collaborate on Deep-Learning projects on TTS, Q&A or other funny topics ! :smile:
+- 💞️ I’m looking to collaborate on Deep Learning projects on TTS, Q&A or other funny topics ! :smile:
-- 📫 You can ping me if you have question or send me an email if you want to collaborate on a new project :smile:
+- 📫 You can ping me if you have question or send me an email / Discord message if you want to collaborate on a new project :smile:

-The objective of this project is to propose many utilities to create, train, monitor and experiment models / architectures by tracking all configuration for reproducibility / comparison.
+The objective of this github is to propose many utilities to create, train, monitor and experiment models / architectures by tracking all configuration for reproducibility / comparison.

-Note that many of projects / models already exist on GitHub (and some of my projects are highly inspired of some of them).
-The idea is to centralize all different topics and provide abstract class\* / utilities to facilitate development of new models, training, testing and deployment.
+Note that many projects / models already exist on GitHub (and some of my projects are highly inspired of some of them).
+The idea is to centralize all different topics and provide abstract class\* / utilities to facilitate development, training, testing and deployment of new models.

 \* The core of all projects is the `BaseModel` class described in [this project](https://github.com/yui-mhcp/base_dl_project) which is the base of all other projects.